mdrmike/sato2sailing/index.md

 ## Sailing for fun, excellence, and life

 There might be nothing in the world that packs as many life lessons as the activity of sailing.
-Sailing teaches engineering, fluid dynamics, history, preparation, patience, oceanography, ecology… all in one fell swoop.
-In addition, competitive sailing teaches teamwork, strategy, tactics, and precise communication!
+Sailing teaches engineering, _fluid dynamics,_ history, _preparation,_ patience, oceanography, ecology… all in one fell swoop.
+[Note :one:](#reference) In addition, competitive sailing teaches teamwork, strategy, tactics, and precise communication!
 Because of this and more, we believe everyone should learn to sail.
 One of the greatest things about sailing is you can do it your entire life.
 Join us!

 ![{{ photo1.text}}]({{ photo1.url }})